Skip to Content

 Our emergency department

-Our emergency room is designated as a Level I Trauma Center and provisional Level I Burn Center, certified as a Primary Stroke Center and accredited as a Chest Pain Center.
+Our emergency room is designated as a Level I Trauma Center and Level I Burn Center, certified as a Primary Stroke Center and accredited as a Chest Pain Center.

 Advanced heart attack care